ultragorira/ultragorira.github.io/_posts/2024-06-26-Quantization.md

 Now, in the real world, quantizing from scratch is hard, and do it with existing LLMs requires a deep understanding of pytorch internals.
 An easy way to do it is by using for example [Quanto](https://huggingface.co/blog/quanto-introduction) by HuggingFace.

 Quantization is a wide topic and this blog post covers only a tiny fraction of it.
-There are some recent advancements in quantization techniques specific to LLMs, such as SmoothQuant or GPTQ which I will conver in a next post.
+There are some recent advancements in quantization techniques specific to LLMs, such as SmoothQuant or GPTQ which I will cover in a next post.